 The origin and history of rum is a fascinating tale.
-This liquor that has captivated drink enthusiasts-learn how to make a cocktail with rum-for years started out on record around 1650 in the West Indies.
+This liquor that has captivated drink enthusiasts, mixologist beginners, and bartender personnel-learn how to make a cocktail with rum-for years started out on record around 1650 in the West Indies.
 From there, lighter rums started to get churned out in the late 19th century, mainly in Puerto Rico and the Virgin Islands.
+Rum runner history became part of the mix later on.

-Through the years rum has been made in many ways, although it does come back to roots of molasses and sugarcane.
-The people contributing to the distribution of rum have been as varied as the types of rum available on the market today.
+Through the years it has been made in many ways, although it does come back to roots of molasses and sugarcane.
+The people contributing to the distribution of rum have been as varied as the types of rum available on the market and in any given bar business today.

 The rum you know today has come a long way from the first rums ever made.
-In fact, spiced rum, a type of rum that is widely recognized today, didn’t hit the scene until 1984 with Captain Morgan-long after the age of the speakeasy.
-That being said, although rum has changed throughout the years, the popularity of rum has been a constant through the years.
+In fact, spiced rum, a type that is widely recognized today, didn’t hit the scene until 1984 with Captain Morgan-long after the age of the speakeasy.
+That being said, although rum has changed throughout the years, its popularity has been a constant through the years.
+Mixed drinks like the Piña colada are now some of the most popular.
+That said, rum is still often drunk straight.

-Originally, rum started out before it was even called rum.
+Originally, rum started out before it was even called by that name.
 Way back before the word rum was recorded, there was a drink referred to as “wine sugar.”
-Wine sugar was most likely the beginning of rum back in the thirteen hundreds.
-While the word rum didn’t exist at the time, wine sugar most likely was very like the first official rums.
+Wine sugar was most likely the beginning of the drink back in the thirteen hundreds.
+While the word rum didn’t exist at the time, wine sugar most likely was very like the first official rums, though it was very different from black rum or overproof rums.
 It may have been something very rudimentary, but on a base level, it was, most likely, the rum origin.

 These days, rum is made and distributed in a way we can be proud of.
-Many distilleries and makers of rum run small operations.
+Many distilleries run small operations.
 Rum may have gotten a start in the time of slavery, as so many things did.
 However, the rum we drink today has come a long way.

 When it comes to the question of who invented rum, we don’t actually know for sure.
 While we can track it to a vague time in the 1600s, we don’t have a name that we know for sure.